Bees & Wasps

 So, how does this affect the average homeowner?
 While the physical characteristics of the common European honeybee and the Africanized bee may be similar, it’s their temperament that cause a problem.
 Africanized bees are aggressive and will defend their nest, and a large area around it, with vigor.
 This can be a problem for anyone with bee sting allergies or a general dislike of painful bee stings, which is most of us.

-Servicing Florida coast to coast, the Tampa pest control professionals at Apex know exactly how to deport this invasive species.
+Servicing Florida coast to coast, the professionals at Apex know exactly how to deport this invasive species.
 We take aggressive pest removal very seriously.
 Our customers, and their comfort and safety, are our top priority.
 If you think that a colony of Africanized bees are taking up residence on your property, do not hesitate to contact Apex Pest Control immediately for the safety and wellbeing of your family!

 The Carpenter Bee